-In these cases, your complaint should be sent to the Clerk of the local governing body at the school's address who will arrange for a governor to carry out the Stage 2 procedure.
+In these cases, you should send your complaint to the Clerk of the local governing body at the school's address who will arrange for a governor to carry out the Stage 2 procedure.

 Q. What if the complaint is about a member of the local governing body?